shauryr/ACL-anthology-corpus/README.md

 ## License

 ACL anthology corpus is released under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
-By using S2ORC, you are agreeing to its usage terms.
+By using this corpus, you are agreeing to its usage terms.